 The eviction process begins with serving an eviction notice.
 Along with the eviction notice, we will personally serve an eviction demand letter letting your tenants know that they must comply with the eviction notices or face an eviction lawsuit.

 Selecting the correct eviction notice is critical because it forms the foundation of the eviction.
 Utah law allows for multiple eviction notices (Click Here for a list of our FREE Eviction Forms).
 If the tenants have caused multiple violations, the landlord should serve multiple notices that apply to the situation.
 This provides the landlord with a stronger eviction case because it provides multiple grounds for eviction (we don't have to prove ALL of the notices, we only have to prove one notice to justify the eviction).
 Failing to provide proper notice to a tenant can easily result in a judge dismissing your entire eviction.
-Call us (801-610-9879) for a free landlord consultation to make sure you are serving the correct eviction notices.
+Contact us to schedule a landlord consultation to make sure you are serving the correct eviction notices.

 If the tenant fails to comply with the eviction notices, the landlord must file an eviction lawsuit with the court.
 This is typically where our clients have us take over.
 Our evictions are handled online and submitted electronically directly with the court.
 Most evictions are filed the same day and completed 2-3 weeks later with the locks being changed.